mdundek/yava/README.md

 - __Text to speech__: Convert text into voice and play it back over the speaker
 - __Ortchestrator__: The heart of the solution, that orchestrates all other components

-Before you can go ahead and start up the assistant, you will have to prepare and set up some configuration files.
+Before you can go ahead and start up the assistant, you will have to prepare and set up some configuration files first.

 ### Prepare your configuration files

 All configuration files are to be placed under the `resources`folder of this repository, according to the specific container.

+In some cases, you will also have to configure the `docker-compose` __yaml__ file, I will document those parts for each docker image available for the solution.
+This file is called `docker-compose.yml`, and is situated at the root of this repository.

 #### Hotword detector